-Have you ever looked in your cabinet, been out of sugar, but glanced at your bottle of honey and wondered, “how can I substitute honey for sugar?”
+Looking at an empty bag of sugar, but eyeing a bottle of honey and wondering, “how can I substitute honey for sugar?”

 (Want a really great cookbook that includes 80+ recipes for baking with honey?
 Check out my favorite book on Amazon here!)

 One of our goals is self-sufficiency, and let’s face it: Not only is processed sugar BAD BAD BAD for you, you can’t make it yourself.

 Honey, on the other hand, you can make with the help of our friends, the honeybees.
 Back in the day, our forefathers (and pretty much everyone in Medieval Europe) used honey to sweeten baked goods (they also used something called cider molasses, which you can read about here).
 So, it’s a time-tested practice we can also use in modern times.